chaoss/grimoirelab-elk/doc/studies.md

 ### Results
 As output you will get an index following our [areas of code index fields convention](https://github.com/chaoss/grimoirelab-elk/blob/master/schema/areas_of_code.csv).
 This index will be named `git_aoc-enriched`.

+Additionally, an alias named `git_areas_of_code` pointing to above's index is created if it doesn't exist.

 ## Onion Study
 This study process information from an enriched index and computes Onion metric on that.